saintsjd/saintsjd.github.io/_posts/2014-05-12-run-vendored-binaries-on-heroku.md

 ### Summary

 Often on Heroku your app might depend on a system package that is not installed in the base Heroku system.
 Including an external binary dependency in your Heroku app is easy.
-This binaries are called vendored binaries.
+These binaries are called vendored binaries.

 Here is a quick summary of how to do this: